ResAD: Normalized Residual Trajectory Modeling for End-to-End Autonomous Driving: Methodology

 \subsection{Normalized Residual Trajectory Modeling}

-As illustrated in Fig.~\ref{fig:main}, \methodName{} takes multi-view images and LiDAR point clouds as input, which are fused by a Transfuser-style encoder.
-From the ego-vehicle state, we generate an inertial reference. ~\methodName{} then perturbs this reference into a cluster to ensure robustness to state noise and to enable multi-modal predictions.
-The Diffusion Decoders employ cross-attention to merge the encoded features, using the inertial reference cluster as a condition to guide the training. \boldparagraph{Trajectory Residual Modeling.} The core idea of \methodName{} is to reframe trajectory prediction as a simpler, more interpretable learning problem.
-Instead of predicting the entire future trajectory from scratch, the model learns to predict the necessary correction to a simple, physics-based baseline.
-This baseline is an inertial reference trajectory, extrapolated from the ego-vehicle's current status using a constant velocity model.
-This reframing compels the model to learn the control interventions required to deviate from the default path, focusing its capacity on the causal elements of driving.
+As illustrated in Fig.~\ref{fig:main}, \methodName{} takes multi-view images and LiDAR point clouds as input, which are fused by a Transfuser-style encoder \cite{chitta2022transfuser}.
+We first generate an inertial reference from the ego-vehicle's current state. ~\methodName{} then perturbs this reference to generate a cluster, ensuring robustness and enabling multimodal predictions.
+Finally, the Diffusion Decoders employ cross-attention to merge the encoded features, using the inertial reference cluster as a condition to guide the denoising process. \boldparagraph{Trajectory Residual Modeling.} The core idea of~\methodName{} is to reframe the complex trajectory prediction task into a simpler, more interpretable learning problem.
+Instead of predicting the entire future trajectory from scratch, we use a constant velocity mode~\cite{rhinehart2018r2p2} to extrapolate the inertial reference trajectory from the ego-vehicle's current state, and predict the residual.
+This remodeling compels the model to learn the control interventions required to deviate from the default reference, focusing on the critical, high-level driving decisions needed by the scene.

 Let the ego-vehicle's velocity be $\boldsymbol{v}_0 = (v_{x,0}, v_{y,0})$ and its position be $\mathbf{p}_0=(x_0, y_0)$ at the current time $t=0$.
 The inertial reference trajectory $\tau_\mathrm{ref}$ for future timesteps $t_i$ in the prediction horizon $T_f=\{t_1,t_2,...,t_N\}$ is calculated as: